alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-09-19-rule-on-calling-to-unity-with-false-beliefs.md

 ---
 layout: post
 publisher: alsalafiyyah@icloud.com
-title: Ruling on the call to rapprochement between religions
+title: "Ruling on the call to rapprochement between religions"
-hijri: Safar 02, 1442
+hijri: "Safar 02, 1442"
 date: 2020-09-19
-lang: en
-locale: en
-note: true
 category: [fatwas, sects]
 source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 7807, Question 2"
 summary: "Druze, Nusayriyyah, Ismailiyyah and those who follow them such as Babists and Baha'is have manipulated the religious texts; legislated for themselves what Allah has not permitted for them; and imitated the Jews and the Christians in their distortions"